 Lime Green was asked if it could meet those requirements.
 After numerous site visits, and much research and experimentation that saw us carefully mixing and remixing the constituent materials, we had a nine-ingredient lime mortar that was the perfect colour match for the one already in place.

-With English Heritage and their architects satisfied, and our Prompt-based Roman stucco plaster also chosen for the cornices, work began.
+With English Heritage and their architects satisfied, and our prompt-based Roman stucco render also chosen for the cornices, work began.

-To ensure consistency of product was maintained throughout the process, the lime mortar was carefully mixed.
-Checks were then made on each batch, before being sent to site 10 tonnes at a time.
+To ensure consistency of the product was maintained throughout the process, the lime mortar was carefully mixed.
+Checks were then made on each lime mortar batch, before being sent to site 10 tonnes at a time.

 Besides being of high-quality, our specialist Lime Green products also had other advantages.

-- Our Roman Stucco plaster sets repidly, therfore the contractors could work more quickly - which meant that the plasterers could build up the cornice to size as they went, using zinc blades to shape and maintain the cornice's still soft profile.
+- Our Roman Stucco plaster sets rapidly, therefore the contractors could work more quickly - which meant that the plasterers could build up the cornice to size as they went, using zinc blades to shape and maintain the cornice's still soft profile.

-- And because of both products inherent flexibility, there was no need for unsightly expansion joints in the facade, as there would have been if cement-based plaster had been used.
+- Due to the inherent flexibility of both lime mortar and Roman stucco render, there was no need for unsightly expansion joints in the facade, as there would have been if cement-based plaster had been used.

 Our products were the only ones that ticked all the boxes, not just for English Heritage, but also for their teams of advisers and their contractors, who found working with our lime mortar and Roman Stucco plaster quicker, easier and more enjoyable than using standard site mixed mortars and plasters.

-And so pleased were English Heritage with our lime mortar at London's King's Cross Station, that having discovered it, they have specified it again for other projects elsewhere.
+English Heritage were so pleased with our lime mortar at London's King's Cross Station, that having discovered it, they have specified it again for other projects elsewhere.